pagkly/Zed/Investopedia3/EAFE Index Definition.md

 Institutional investors and asset managers use the EAFE index as a performance benchmark for the international developed equity market.
 By comparing the performance of funds to that of the EAFE Index, a manager can ascertain whether they are adding value to their clients' portfolios.
 Investors and portfolio managers who want an increased level of diversification beyond the U.S. and Canadian equity borders can include stocks from the EAFE in their portfolios.
 This can typically be done by purchasing index-linked financial products, such as exchange-traded funds (ETFs).

 An example of an ETF that tracks the investment results of the EAFE Index is the iShares MSCI EAFE ETF (EFA).
-The EFA has net assets of $53.6 billion with a 0.32% [expense ratio](https://www.investopedia.com/terms/e/expenseratio.asp), as of Feb.
+The EFA has net assets of $53.6 billion with a 0.32% [[expense ratio]](https://www.investopedia.com/terms/e/expenseratio.asp), as of Feb.
 2021.2 Other ETFs that mirror the performance of the EAFE Index are iShares Core MSCI EAFE (IEFA) and the iShares MSCI EAFE Small-Cap (SCZ) ETFs.